A4OpS/mlops-tinystories/reports/README.md

 In GCP we used the compute engine to run experiments on a GPU.
 By cloning the repo into the VM instance we were able to save the different configurations and track the progress of the experiment on W&B.
 We also used the Bucket on GCP to keep the data and the models on there.
 The idea is then to keep the best model that has been trained in the bucket.
-We also used the Cloud Functions services to set up deployment of the best model.
+We also used the Cloud Run services to set up deployment of the a specified pretrainedmodel.

 ### Question 18